Norway

-Norway’s otherworldly scenery must be seen to be believed, and our Europe specialist, Kate, witnessed the wonders of the Vesteralen and Lofoten archipelagos during her research trip.
+Norway’s otherworldly scenery must be seen to be believed, and our Europe specialist, Kate, witnessed the wonders of the Vesteralen and Lofoten archipelagos during her September research trip to Norway.
 Along with traversing coastal trails from the comfort of her own car, Kate hopped between islands, ogled at sea eagles on a RIB safari and even ticked off a natural wonder of the world: the Northern Lights.
 She returned home eager to share her tips and tricks, so read on for some inspiration for your next Nordic escape...

 Where did you visit?